LIFE Multi Peat

 A project to restore and manage peatlands in Poland, Belgium, the Netherlands, Ireland and Germany

 Healthy peatlands matter!
 Peatlands are the largest natural terrestrial carbon store worldwide.
 However, damaged peatlands are a major source of greenhouse gas (GHG) emissions.
 On a global scale, the EU is the second largest emitter of GHG from drained peatlands.
-Rehabilitating the hydrological system of degraded peatlands to reduce GHG emissions and recovering optimal conditions to restart sequestering functions of the peatlands is how the project ‘LIFE Multi Peat’ plans to transform an unfavourable situation into a favourable one.
+By rehabilitating the hydrological system of degraded peatlands, the project ‘LIFE Multi Peat’ plans to transform an unfavourable situation into a favourable one – carbon dioxide emissions from peatlands on the project sites will be reduced instantly.
+In the long term, the conditions to restart the sequestering functions of the peatlands will be reestablished.

 But what does the acronym ‘Multi Peat’ stands for?
 Multi-stakeholder Landscape and Technical Innovation leading to Peatland Ecosystem Restoration: This is the full name of the five-year LIFE project that aims to contribute to the goals of EU climate change mitigation policy through the restoration of peatlands in Poland, Belgium, the Netherlands, Ireland and Germany.